herrderkekse/OpenNutriTracker/docs/data_format.md

 - Text fields containing commas must be escaped

 ## Column Structure
+The order of columns is fixed and must match the following structure:

 | Column                | Type    | Description                                         | Required | Notes                                      |
 | --------------------- | ------- | --------------------------------------------------- | -------- | ------------------------------------------ |
 | ID                    | String  | Unique identifier for the intake                    | Yes      |                                            |